 Though available year-round, apples and fall just go together.
 It’s the time of year when apples are abundant.
 I would always look forward to picking apples in the fall as a kid.
 This is something I wish that we could do every year.
 However, where I live that just isn’t something we can do easily.
 We did go apple picking a few years ago when we headed down to visit family and it was a great experience, especially for my son who had never picked apples before.

 New and old TV shows

 Fall means fall TV.
 Whether it’s an old series coming back for another season or a new show, there is always something to watch when the fall lineup hits.
 Although I am not a huge TV person, I do enjoy a couple of shows and it’s always great when they come back on each fall.

 Another fall staple is the fall fair.
 Where I grew up, there were all kinds of fairs around for us to visit over the fall.
-In fact, you would be hard pressed to get to the all in a single season.
+In fact, you would be hard-pressed to get to all of them in a single season.
 The one we went to every year was the Brigden Fair.
 This fair falls on Thanksgiving, and we would often go to it for school field trips and also as a family.
 I loved going to see all of the animals, especially the horses, and tasting all of the fair food.
 We took our son there a couple of years ago and he enjoyed it, even though the day we went didn’t have many exhibits open.